 Just because an employer’s workers’ compensation insurance company determines your case to be a “medical only” claim does not necessarily mean that it is, especially if there is missed or reduced time from work.
 Basically, most workers’ compensation cases that involve some missed time from work requires there to be a calculation of an employee’s average weekly wage.
 The primary focus in calculating an employee’s average weekly wage is to determine what are the employee’s actual earnings and not the employee’s earning capacity.
 North Carolina Statutory provisions state the methods for calculating an injured worker’s average weekly wage.
 There are times when figuring out an injured worker’s average weekly wage can be complex especially when there are unique circumstances involved.

 If you have questions about NC Medical Only Workers Compensation Claims or the employer’s workers’ compensation insurance company is telling you that they cannot compensate you for your missed time from work due to an average weekly wage calculation issue, then it is time for you to contact The Bishop Law Firm.
-We represent clients in Raleigh, Cary, Durham and surrounding areas in North Carolina.
+We represent Workers’ Compensation clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
 Give us a call today, (919) 615-3095.